kkaempf/arango-driver/README.md

 ## Arango::Batch

-To create a batch request, you can use arango-driver::Batch object.
+To create a batch request, you can use arangodb-driver::Batch object.
 This permit to do multiple requests with one single call to the API.

 To create a batch use one of the following way: